 Pam Burgess, who volunteered and dressed in period costumes for 15 years, said she is "devastated" by the loss of the boat.

 Burgess used to bring along her daughter, Anna Houle, who is now in college.
 Together they walked the mules and shared the history of The Georgetown with people who would come from around country and the world.

 "People thanked us profusely" for sharing the history of the boat and that time in the nation's history, she explained.

-She worries that the new launch boat program will not offer a comparable experience.
+She worries that the new will not offer a comparable experience.

 Another guest remarked over the loss of the educational aspect of the canal boat program.
 The large mule-drawn boat could two classrooms worth of school children.
 The new motorized launch boats can hold only about a dozen.